TREASURIES-Yields rise on strong January retail sales data

 Two U.S. central bank officials put investors on notice that borrowing costs may ultimately need to go higher than previously anticipated.

-"Inflation is normalizing but it's coming down slowly," Richmond Fed President Thomas Barkin said yesterday.
-"I just think there's gonna be a lot more inertia, a lot more persistence to inflation than maybe we'd all want."
+"Inflation is normalizing but it's coming down slowly," Richmond Fed President Thomas Barkin said on Tuesday.
+"I just think there's gonna be a lot more inertia, a lot more persistence to inflation than maybe we'd all want.

-The Treasury Department is scheduled to sell $15 billion of 20-year notes on Wednesday, and $9 billion of 30-year Treasury inflation-protected securities on Thursday.
+The Treasury Department sold $15 billion of 20-year notes on Wednesday with a yield of 3.977%, in line with bidding leading up to the deadline.
+An auction of $9 billion in 30-year Treasury inflation-protected securities is scheduled for Thursday.

 Price